 Piazza del Popolo

-We start our tour of Ravenna from Piazza del Popolo that is the center of Ravenna.
+We start our tour of Ravenna from Piazza del Popolo, which is the center of Ravenna.
 This popular place has been here for more than 700 years.

-When standing there, you can spot other important buildings right away, like the town hall and the prefecture building where important people worked.
+When standing there, you can spot other important buildings immediately, like the town hall and the prefecture building where important people worked.
 People usually come to Piazza del Popolo to meet up and hang out with each other.

 No matter what time of the day, Piazza del Popolo’s square is always a busy place.
-It has lots of open-air cafes and it is where many streets come together, making it a popular place for many people to pass through the square regularly.
+It has many open-air cafes, where many streets come together, making it a popular place to pass through the square regularly.

-Piazza del Popolo was built by Nanni di Baccio Bigio.
+Nanni di Baccio Bigio built Piazza del Popolo.
 The Prefecture building is connected to it with a big archway.
-If you stand in the middle of the vaults of Popolo, you can see Dante’s Tomb right away.
+If you stand in the middle of the Vaults of Popolo, you can immediately see Dante’s Tomb.

 Basilica of San Vitale

-From the outside, it doesn’t look very impressive, but when you go inside, your jaw will drop at how majestic it looks inside.
-There is something special in it The interior is decorated with some of the most magnificent mosaics in Italy.
+It doesn’t look very impressive from the outside, but this is one of the most important religious sites in Ravenna.
+Indeed, your jaw will drop at how majestic it looks when you go inside.
+There is something special in it.
+The interior is decorated with some of the most magnificent mosaics in Italy.
 The walls are covered with beautiful pictures made from small tiles called mosaics.

-It is more impressive that the Basilica di San Vitale walls were made by experts a long time ago and are considered some of the best examples of Byzantine art in the world.
+It is more impressive that its walls were made by experts long ago and are considered some of the world’s best examples of Byzantine art.
 It is remarkable to think that you are walking on centuries-old intricate mosaics.

-Inside Basilica di San Vitale, one of the UNESCO World Heritage Sites, a lot of beautiful artwork has been around for 1,500 years.
+The Basilica is also a UNESCO World Heritage Site and has tons of beautiful artwork that has been around for 1,500 years.
 It still looks impressive with lots of gold and bright colors.

 Galla Placidia Mausoleum

-Next to the Basilica of San Vitale, you can find the Galla Placidia Mausoleum.
+Next to the Basilica di San Vitale, you can find the Galla Placidia Mausoleum.
 This is a very small building but very important.
-Again, from the outside, Galla Placidia Mausoleum looks pretty bare, but you will be stunned by the fantastic mosaics once inside.
+Again, the structure looks bare from the outside, but you will be stunned by the fantastic mosaics once inside.

-Galla Placidia Mausoleum is remarkable to think this building has been perfectly preserved for over 15 hundred years.
-It was dedicated to Galla Placidia, the daughter of Emperor Theodosius the First, that lived in. the 4th century AD.
+It’s remarkable to think this building has been perfectly preserved for over 15 hundred years.
+It was dedicated to Galla Placidia, the daughter of Emperor Theodosius the First, who lived in. the 4th century AD.

 The Mausoleum of Galla Placidia, a UNESCO World Heritage Site, is famous for its old Christian mosaics.
-The place was build in the fifth century.
+The place was built in the fifth century.

 Inside you will be able to admire more stunning mosaics with an incredible amount of details.
 A few steps away from the basilica, you can admire the remains of the palace of King Theodoric.